TYPO3GmbH/blog/Documentation/Integrators/Index.rst

-   categoryUid_                         UID of the category page               int             0 tagUid_                              UID of the tag page                    int             0 archiveUid_                          UID of the archive page                int             0 storagePid_                          UID of the storage folder              int             0 sidebarWidgets_                      List of active sidebar widgets         array           see description `list.posts.dateFormat`_             The date format for post lists         string          %d.%m.%Y
+   categoryUid_                         UID of the category page               int             0 tagUid_                              UID of the tag page                    int             0 archiveUid_                          UID of the archive page                int             0 authorUid_                           UID of the author page                 int             0 storagePid_                          UID of the storage folder              int             0 sidebarWidgets_                      List of active sidebar widgets         array           see description `list.posts.dateFormat`_             The date format for post lists         string          %d.%m.%Y